 How To Improve Your Project Management Methodology Today

-Before you can apply project management methodologies, you need a foundation to build it on.
+In order to apply project management methodologies, you need a foundation to build it on.

 Even with the best methodology, your attempts in project management will be useless if you do not have a firm grasp of project management standards.
 And the terminology, processes, conventions, techniques, and best practices used to consistently excel in your industry.

 The PMBOK® Guide from the Project Management Institute is arguably the best resource for grasping project management basics.

 While not strictly a project management methodology, the PMBOK Guide equips you with the background you need to learn and apply project management methodologies.
 The guide is currently in its sixth edition and continues to be updated as the industry’s best practices evolve.

 As a complementary tool, you also get the Agile Practice Guide along with your PMBOK Guide.
 You don’t need to pay extra for the Agile Practice Guide.
 In this guide, you will learn the fundamentals of Agile approaches and methodologies, including: